Quick EPO Summary Points

 Adverse Effects of EPO Use

-This risk of thrombosis is evidenced by a published case report involving a professional cyclist who presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days, in combination with 15 days of growth hormone and continuous high doses of vitamin A and E14.
-It is also known that the artificially high hematrocrit values obtained with use of synthetic EPO can predispose one to heart failure, myocardial infarction, seizures and pulmonary embolism (a blockage of the main artery of the lung) 15, 16.
+This risk of thrombosis is evidenced by a published case report involving a professional cyclist.
+This cyclists presented with blood clotting in the brain and thereafter confessed to 3 months of 2000IU synthetic EPO use every two days.
+This was combined with 15 days of growth hormone and continuous high doses of vitamin A and E (14).

 Natural Alternatives to EPO